 There is not a good way to match up Heap’s funnel conversion rates to Google’s Goal Conversions.

-There is no report in Heap that will give the same results as the unique pageviews report in Google Analytics.
+There is no chart in Heap that will give the same results as the unique pageviews report in Google Analytics.

 In Google’s own words: Unique Pageviews is the number of sessions during which the specified page was viewed at least once.
 A unique pageview is counted for each page URL + page Title combination.